-The intangible assets consist mainly of development costs and costs that are directly associated with identifiable software systems controlled by the Company, that do not form the integral part of the hardware, and that will probably generate economic benefits exceeding costs beyond one year.
+The intangible assets consist mainly of development costs and costs that are directly associated with identifiable software systems controlled by the Company, that do not form the integral part of the hardware.
+It is probable that the expected future economic benefits that are attributable to the intangible assets will flow to the Company.